Fast Approximation Algorithms for Piercing Boxes by Points: Introduction

 \paragraph{Our results}

-In this paper, we design an efficient $O(\log\log \popt )$-approximation algorithm for the box-piercing problem.
-Let $\Boxes$ be a set of $n$ boxes in $\Re^d$.
-A naive way to get an $O(\log\log \popt )$-approximation is by using aforementioned \MWU \cite{ap-naghs-20, bg-aoscf-95} based hitting-set algorithms on the range space $(\VV,\Boxes)$, and use Ezra's \cite{e-nawea-10} algorithm for computing a weak $\eps$-net instead of computing a strong $\eps$-net.
+In this paper, we design $O(\log\log\popt)$ approximation algorithms for the box-piercing problem.
+A naive way to get a $O( 2^{O(d)} \log\log \popt )$-approximation is by using aforementioned \MWU \cite{ap-naghs-20, bg-aoscf-95} based hitting-set algorithms on the range space $(\VV,\Boxes)$, and use Ezra's \cite{e-nawea-10} algorithm for computing a weak $\eps$-net instead of computing a strong $\eps$-net.
 While this naive approach gives the desired approximation, it runs in $\Omega(n^d)$ time.
-We present the following results.
+We present significantly faster $O(\log\log\popt)$ approximation algorithms.